 And finally we are seeing a response to this demand.
-Birdman and Whiplash are similar in concept with the focal point to both being frustrated men trying to make something of themselves in a world that can’t recognise their talent or ambition, but of course this isn’t a particularly original concept in itself.
-What makes these two films stand out is simply their timing, and although neither is flawless they are undeniably saying something that no one else is – but everyone is definitely feeling.
+Birdman and Whiplash are similar in that both focus on frustrated men trying to make something of themselves in a world that can’t recognise their talent or ambition.
+While this isn’t a particularly original concept in itself, what makes these two films stand out is their timing.
+They are saying something that no one else is – spectacular failure is worse than apathy.

 It is difficult not to be apathetic these days.
-Everything is numbed and distanced by technology; even relationships are vetted online before being commenced with to ensure an increased likelihood of success.
+Everything is numbed and distanced by technology; even relationships are vetted online to ensure an increased likelihood of success.
 We inherently want to prepare ourselves and reduce risk so there is no flail or panic when something goes wrong, because who the hell would want to persist with something that will inevitably break down?

 But what constitutes a success or a failure?
 The fact of the matter is there is no measurement for success, which is why the pursuit of it feels so futile at times.
 It may feel wrong to distance oneself from comfort in order to achieve something great, but it’s integral to evolution.